An Exponential Lower Bound for Linearly-Realizable MDPs with Constant Suboptimality Gap: Introduction

 More generally, the suboptimality gap assumption is widely discussed in the bandit literature~\citep{dani2008stochastic, audibert2010best, abbasi2011improved} and the reinforcement learning literature~\citep{simchowitz2019non, yang2020q} to obtain fine-grained sample complexity upper bounds.
 More specifically, under the realizability assumption and the suboptimality gap assumption, it has been shown that polynomial sample complexity is possible if the transition is nearly deterministic~\citep{du2020agnostic} (also see~\citet{wen2017efficient}).
 However, it remains unclear whether the suboptimality gap assumption is sufficient to bypass the hardness result in~\citet{weisz2020exponential}, or the same exponential lower bound still holds even under the suboptimality gap assumption, when the transition could be stochastic and the generative model is unavailable.
 For the construction in~\citet{weisz2020exponential}, at the final stage, the gap between the value of the optimal action and its non-optimal counterparts will be exponentially small, and therefore the same construction does not imply an exponential sample complexity lower bound under the suboptimality gap assumption.

-\paragraph{Our contributions.} In this work, we significantly strengthen the hardness result in \citet{weisz2020exponential}.
-In particular, we show that in the online RL setting (where a generative model is unavailable) with exponential-sized action space, the exponential sample complexity lower bound still holds even under the suboptimality gap assumption.
+\paragraph{Our contributions.} Following~\citet{weisz2020exponential}, in this paper, we prove a new hardness result for online RL with linear realizability.
+In particular, we show that in the online RL setting where a generative model is unavailable (and is therefore a weaker setting) with exponential-sized action space, the exponential sample complexity lower bound still holds even under the suboptimality gap assumption.
 Complementing our hardness result, we show that under the realizability assumption and the suboptimality gap assumption, our hardness result can be bypassed if one further assumes the low variance assumption in~\citet{du2019provably}~\footnote{We note that the sample complexity of the algorithm in~\citet{du2019provably} has at least linear dependency on the number of actions, which is not sufficient for bypassing our hardness results which assumes an exponential-sized action space. }, or a hypercontractivity assumption.
 Hypercontractive distributions include Gaussian distributions (with arbitrary covariance matrices), uniform distributions over hypercubes and strongly log-concave distributions~\citep{kothari2017better}.
 This condition has been shown powerful for outlier-robust linear regression~\citep{kothari2017outlier}, but has not yet been introduced for reinforcement learning with linear function approximation.

 Our results have several interesting implications, which we discuss in detail in Section~\ref{sec:discussion}.
 Most notably, our results imply an \emph{exponential} separation between the standard reinforcement learning setting and the generative model setting.
 Moreover, our construction enjoys greater simplicity, making it more suitable to be generalized for other RL problems or to be presented for pedagogical purposes.